yash-bagadia/react-jss/README.md

   <img alt='Sponsor' width='888' height='68' src='https://app.codesponsor.io/embed/yHSURRBaaXYK5KyrNZXn4iHe/cssinjs/react-jss.svg' />
 </a>

 React-JSS provides components for [JSS](https://github.com/cssinjs/jss) as a layer of abstraction.
 JSS and [presets](https://github.com/cssinjs/jss-preset-default) are already built in!
-Try it out on [webpackbin](https://www.webpackbin.com/bins/-Kn90iijPuAJO48ItgF-).
+Try it out on a [playgorund](https://j3l06yyqpw.codesandbox.io/).

 The benefits are: